Images

 Driving experience

 There are four drive settings common across the model line-up - 'Comfort', 'Sport' and 'Individual'.
 Plus you get an 'Eco' setting that, to maximise range, you'll need to frequently use in combination with the available 'B' regenerative braking function, which slows the car significantly when you come off the accelerator.
-The GTX models has an extra 'Traction' mode too.
+The GTX model has an extra 'Traction' mode too - and can now tow up to 1,800kg.

 + More